AAFC-Bioinfo-AAC/quick-start-guide/README.md

     - How to contribute
     - Citations
     - Process for reporting issues?
-- Citations document for the tools used
+- Citations document for the tools used (template provided)(which citation style are we using?)
-- License, copyright, etc.
+- License, copyright, etc. (Do we want to provide this/standardise it?)
 - Pipeline files (should the files be in a specific place?
 Do we want to make certain things about the pipeline mandatory?
 For example, the user must be able to chose the output file paths)

-## ABOUT

-## SUMMARY

-## USAGE

-## OUTPUT
-*Expected output files.*

-## CREDITS
-This pipeline was written by __.

-We thank the following people and teams for their assistance in the development of this pipeline:
+- a conda environment? naming format env_[pipeline name].yml (we should have documentation explaining how to set up and export their environment.
+Conda Guide?)
+-
+Guides to create:
+- Conda Guide (can adjust the one currently in aafc training and workshop gitlab?)
+- Repo creation guide
+- Useful links
+- Submission Guide

+What we will need to provide:
+- readme template
+- citations template
+- license?
-- __
+- file structure?

-## CONTRIBUTIONS
-*Indicate whether the project is open for contributions.
-If it is, indicate how to contribute.*

-## CITATION
-If you use this pipeline for your analysis, please cite it using the following doi: _

-An extensive list of references for the tools used by this pipeline can be found in the [CITATIONS.md](CITATIONS.md) file.

 ## Getting started